 Everything You Need to Know About Requesting Wedding RSVPs Online

 There are lots of reasons you might be thinking about asking guests to RSVP directly through your wedding website instead of using traditional response cards.
-For starters, you won't have to worry about anything getting lost in the mail (or being misplaced before it even reaches the mailbox).
+For starters, when you include an online RSVP with The Knot's wedding websites, you won't have to worry about anything getting lost in the mail (or being misplaced before it even reaches the mailbox).
 Another great pro?
 You don't have to manually keep track of responses, leaving one less thing on your wedding checklist.
 Couples planning an eco-friendly wedding might also request RSVPs online, but it's worth noting that going paperless isn't the only way to make your celebration more environmentally friendly.
 The Knot Invitations offers tons of gorgeous invites and response cards printed on recycled paper.

 While online wedding RSVPs are a great solution for some guests, it's important to keep in mind that less tech-savvy loved ones might find it confusing.
 That said, there's no rule against having the best of both worlds!
 Feel free to give your guests multiple RSVP options so they can choose whichever they're most comfortable with.
 It may take a little more admin on your end, but you should hopefully receive everyone's responses a lot sooner.